How to Increase Testosterone: A Complete Guide

 While the vast majority of supplements marketed as testosterone boosters are more hype than substance, a few vitamins and minerals promoted as testosterone supplements are backed up by studies that suggest they may help increase your natural testosterone production.

-Ashwagandha.
 Also known as withania somnifera, ashwagandha is an herb that’s often used in traditional Indian medicine.
 Research suggests that ashwagandha can increase testosterone levels, as well as lean muscle mass and strength in men.

-Dehydroepiandrosterone (DHEA).
-Dehydroepiandrosterone, or DHEA, is a precursor hormone that’s used to produce other hormones, including testosterone.
-While research is mixed, some studies suggest that DHEA for men may help to increase testosterone.
 For example, one study found that DHEA elevated free testosterone in middle-aged men when used during exercise recovery.
 DHEA is a prohibited substance by WADA, which means you’ll need to avoid this supplement if you compete in sports.

-Vitamin D. Scientific research suggests that vitamin D may be linked to higher levels of testosterone in men, making a vitamin D supplement worth considering if you’re looking to increase your testosterone levels.
+Scientific research suggests that vitamin D may be linked to higher levels of testosterone in men, making a vitamin D supplement worth considering if you’re looking to increase your testosterone levels.

-Magnesium.
 Similarly to zinc, research suggests that magnesium supplementation may help to increase testosterone levels if you have a magnesium deficiency — an issue that affects an estimated 10 percent to 30 percent of the population.
-In a 2011 study, researchers found that magnesium levels were closely linked to testosterone levels in older men.
-However, it’s unclear if magnesium itself increases testosterone levels in men without a magnesium deficiency.

-Fenugreek.
-While evidence is mixed, some research has found that the herbal product fenugreek might increase testosterone levels.
-For example, severalstudies have found that fenugreek appears to increase testosterone levels and improve sexual function.
-However, other research has found that fenugreek increases sexual desire, but doesn’t have a significant impact on testosterone levels.
+While evidence is mixed, some research has found that the herbal product fenugreek appears to increase testosterone levels and improve sexual function.

-D-aspartic acid.
-Like fenugreek and tribulus, there’s some evidence that D-aspartic acid may boost testosterone, in this case by stimulating the release of luteinizing hormone — a precursor hormone for testosterone.
 The study linked involved both human and rat subjects.
 As for human research, a study in the journal PLOS One found that men who took D-aspartic acid over the course of 12 weeks did not show any significant improvements in testosterone levels.

 Drink Alcohol in Moderation

-Still, research shows that alcohol use is associated with low testosterone and other negative effects on your sexual function and reproductive health.
+Research shows that alcohol use is associated with low testosterone and other negative effects on your sexual function and reproductive health.

 If you drink alcohol often and have noticed any symptoms of low testosterone, it could be worth cutting back on the sauce.